 5. See if you can sell

 Etsy, anyone?
 Push your boundaries by testing whether you can sell something you've made.
 Would someone pay for what you have to offer?
-It shouldn't be the motivation behind the creative work, but I do find that helps us see what's possible from a livelihood point-of-view.
+It shouldn't be the motivation behind the creative work, but I do find that it helps us see what's possible from a livelihood point-of-view.
 Could we earn some income doing this work?
 There's no harm in trying.

-And if you haven't already done so, sign up here to receive my creative confidence playbook for women as well as the latest wisdom articles in your inbox (all free).
+PS: If you haven't already done so, sign up here to receive my creative confidence playbook for women as well as the latest wisdom articles in your inbox (all free).